OAGi/Score/docs/user_guide/index.rst

 To associate a tenant and business context:

-1. Choose the Admin | Tenant menu item.
+1. Choose the "Admin" | "Tenant" menu item.

-2. Click the Manage Business Context button for the appropriate tenant (a search or paging may be required).
+2. Click the "Manage Business Context" button for the appropriate tenant (a search or paging may be required).

-3. Click the Add User button (top-right).
+3. Click the "Add User" button (top-right).

-4. Click the Add button for the appropriate business context (a search or paging may be required).
+4. Click the "Add" button for the appropriate business context (a search or paging may be required).

 Dissociate a tenant and business context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To dissociate a tenant and business context:

-1. Choose the Admin | Tenant menu item.
+1. Choose the "Admin" | "Tenant" menu item.

-2. Click the Manage Business Context button for the appropriate tenant (a search or paging may be required).
+2. Click the "Manage Business Context" button for the appropriate tenant (a search or paging may be required).

-3. Click the Remove button for the appropriate business context (a search or paging may be required).
+3. Click the "Remove" button for the appropriate business context (a search or paging may be required).

 Multi-tenant mode feature restrictions